lacojim/FreeFactoryQT/database/readme.txt

 FFmpeg Database tools descriptions:
+These scripts will use YOUR installed version FFmpeg to build the database.
+There is no guarantee these scripts will work with your version.
+These were written for FFmpeg 7.1.1.
+Make a backup of the existing .db file before attempting this.

-rebuild_database.sh: This will delete ffmpeg_options.db and run the following python scipts in the following order:
+rebuild_database.sh: This will DELETE ffmpeg_options.db and run the following python scipts in the following order:

 - ffmpeg_db_builder.py --mode rebuild
 This will rebuild the database in a basic state and creates and populates the following tables: bitstream_filters, codecs, filters, muxers, pixel_formats